Wisconsin Justices Narrowly Reject Trump Bid to Overturn Election

 This came after Trump paid $3 million for a recount of liberal Milwaukee and Dane counties, which ultimately added 87 votes to President-elect Joe Biden’s victory.

-The petition cited multiple absentee voting practices the campaign alleged were illegal or rife with fraud as part of “a pattern of activities improperly undertaken that affected the election,” but the court was not convinced, handing Trump a loss similar to those he suffered trying to reverse Biden’s wins in battlegrounds like Michigan and Pennsylvania.
+The petition cited multiple absentee voting practices the campaign alleged were illegal as part of “a pattern of activities improperly undertaken that affected the election,” but the court was not convinced, handing Trump a loss similar to those he suffered trying to reverse Biden’s wins in battlegrounds like Michigan and Pennsylvania.

 The court’s three-justice liberal bloc was joined by conservative Justice Brian Hagedorn in Thursday’s majority decision, while the other three members of the court’s conservative majority dissented.